Think3D: Thinking with Space for Spatial Reasoning: Think3D for Spatial Reasoning

-\paragraph{Novel View Rendering:} In the global (\emph{god's-eye}) mode, all 3D points in $\mathcal{X}$ are projected with $C_{\mathrm{new}}$ to generate an overview of the entire 3D scene.
-In the ego-centric mode, the point set $\mathcal{X}$ is further restricted to a wide field-of-view cone aligned with the forward direction of $C_i$ to projection, thereby emulating a first-person perspective.
-A lightweight, point-based renderer then produces the synthesized image $\hat{I}$ as follows:
+In the global mode, we render the transformed point cloud $\mathcal{X}^{\mathrm{g}}$ with the anchor camera $C_i$ to obtain a global view of the 3D scene.
+In the ego-centric mode, we emulate a first-person perspective by restricting $\mathcal{X}$ to a wide field-of-view cone aligned with the forward direction of the virtual camera $C_{\mathrm{new}}$, yielding $\mathcal{X}^{\mathrm{e}}$.
+A lightweight, point-based renderer then produces the synthesized view: